We Love Travel Hacking

 Seasons Save Money

 The second rule of travel hacking is flying during the right season.
-Flights prices are seasonal.
+Flight prices are seasonal.
 And they’re tied to dates.
 Flights to Europe will be, even if purchased a few months earlier, usually $200 more on June 16 than June 14 (and some places the prices are $200 more on June 1 than May 31).
 September 1 the prices start to go down again.
 As the flights get more booked, seats become less available, and prices go up.

 The Right Airport